-- 4. Notice.
-Prior to the Board approval of any real estate purchase agreement of the property under a Bid Sale, a notice calling for bids must be published in a newspaper of general circulation once a week for at least two weeks.
-The notice must indicate the location of the subject property, where a bid package may be obtained, and the bid submittal deadline. - 5.
-Bid Acceptance.
+4. Notice.
+A notice calling for bids must be published in a newspaper of general circulation once a week for at least two weeks prior to Board approval of any real estate purchase agreement resulting from the Bid Sale process.
+The notice must indicate the location of the subject property, where a bid package may be obtained, and the bid submittal deadline.

+5. Bid Acceptance.
 All bids must comply with the County Lands approved bid specifications.
 Only bids meeting these specifications will be considered.
 Bids must be accompanied by the requisite deposit in the form of cashier's check, certified funds or a money order.
-No cash or personal checks will be accepted. - 6.
-Purchase Agreement.
+Cash or personal checks will not be accepted.

+6. Purchase Agreement.
 The Board may enter into a real estate purchase agreement for the sale of the parcel with the highest acceptable bidder.
-However, the Board has the right to reject any and all bids for any reason. - 7.
-Alternative Disposition.
+However, the Board has the right to reject any and all bids for any reason.

+7. Alternative Disposition.
 If the initial Bid Sale is not successful, the Director may pursue an alternative disposition method.